ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

 Disk identifier: 8E9192A6-1F3F-412A-9B0C-0B1D6CE8B414
 ~~~

 The `sda` device is the 1TiB SSD drive in which Proxmox VE is installed.
-In it's block, below its list of technical capabilities, you can also see the list of the **real partitions** (the `/dev/sda#` lines under **Device**) created in it by the Proxmox VE installation.
+In its block, below its list of technical capabilities, you can also see the list of the **real partitions** (the `/dev/sda#` lines under **Device**) created in it by the Proxmox VE installation.
 The `sda1` and `sda2` are partitions used essentially for booting the system up, and the `sda3` is the one that contains the whole `pve` LVM volume group for Proxmox VE.

 Below the `sda` information block, you can see the details of the `sdb` and `sdc` storage devices.
 In this case, both of them are not partitioned at all and, therefore, completely empty.
-That's why they don't have a listing of devices like the `sda` unit.
+That is why they do not have a listing of devices like the `sda` unit.

-And let's not forget the two remaining devices seen by `fdisk`, one per each LVM **logical volumes** (kind of virtual partitions) present in the system.
+And do not forget the two remaining devices seen by `fdisk`, one per each LVM **logical volumes** (kind of virtual partitions) present in the system.
 From the point of view of the `fdisk` command, they are just like any other storage device, although the command gives a bit less information about them.
 Still, you can notice how these volumes are mounted on a `/dev/mapper` route instead of hanging directly from `/dev`, this is something related to their _logical_ nature.
 Also, notice the following regarding the LVM volumes shown in the previous listing:

 - The one called `pve-swap` is the swapping partition, as it names implies.
 - The one called `pve-root` is the one in which the whole Debian system is installed, the so called `/` filesystem.
-- There's no mention at all of the **LVM-Thin pool** called `data` you saw in your PVE web console.
+- There is no mention at all of the **LVM-Thin pool** called `data` you saw in your PVE web console.

-Thanks to the `fdisk` command, now you really have a good picture of what's going on inside your storage drives, but it is still a bit lacking.
+Thanks to the `fdisk` command, now you really have a good picture of what is going on inside your storage drives, but it is still a bit lacking.
 There are other commands that will help you visualize better the innards of your server's filesystem.

 ### Visualizing the filesystem structure with `lsblk`